 Select Page

 Doctor’s visits while dealing with sarcoidosis can feel overwhelming.
 Sarcoidosis patients often have a lot of symptoms, medications, doctors, and other things to juggle.
 When you get to the doctor, it sometimes feels like there is not enough time to cover everything you want to talk about.
 This is why going in prepared can be key to a productive visit.
-Sarcoidosis warrior Sandra shared with us the methods she uses to make the most of her doctor’s appointments.
+Sarcoidosis patient Sandra shared with us the methods she uses to make the most of her doctor’s appointments.

 Before you even go to the doctor, take time to write down three to five questions/concerns you want to address at your appointment.
 By writing them down in advance, you are less likely to forget to ask them during your visit.
 Bring a pen and paper to your appointment to record the answers to your questions, as well as a summary of what you learned from your doctor.
 Ideally, you might keep all of your questions and appointment summaries in a journal or binder so everything is in one place.
 For many sarcoidosis warriors, a visit to the doctor can mean a new medication.
 Sandra recommends asking these questions when you are prescribed a new medication.